Virtupay/.github/README.md

-# .github
+# welcome to VirtuPay
-We make the financial part of your company easier in an intelligent way.
+We are a company focused on financial technology.